flutter/packages/packages/google_adsense/README.md

 }
 ```

-### Enable Auto Ads
+### Displaying Auto Ads
-In order to start displaying [Auto ads](https://support.google.com/adsense/answer/9261805) make sure to configure this feature in your AdSense Console.
+In order to start displaying [Auto ads](https://support.google.com/adsense/answer/9261805):

+1. Configure this feature in your AdSense Console.

+Auto ads should start showing just with the call to `initialize`, when available.

 If you want to display ad units within your app content, continue to the next step

-### Display ad unit Widget
+### Display ad units (`AdUnitWidget`)

+To display an Ad unit in your Flutter application:

-1. Create [ad units](https://support.google.com/adsense/answer/9183549) in your AdSense account
+1. Create [ad units](https://support.google.com/adsense/answer/9183549) in your AdSense account.
-2. Use relevant `AdUnitConfiguration` constructor as per table below
+   This will provide an HTML snippet, which you need to translate to Dart.
+2. Pick the `AdUnitConfiguration` for your ad type:

 | Ad Unit Type   | `AdUnitConfiguration` constructor method   |
 |----------------|--------------------------------------------|